-Cola is a sweet non alcoholic drink flavored with vanilla, cinnamon and citrus such as orange, lemon and lime.
+Cola is a sweet nonalcoholic drink flavored with vanilla, cinnamon, and citrus such as orange, lemon, and lime.
 Most colas contain caffeine which was originally from kola nuts, hence the name.
-The caffeine in most cola's these days comes from sources other than kola nuts.
+The caffeine in most colas these days comes from sources other than kola nuts.

-Brown sugar: also called light brown sugar, adds to the classic caramel colour of this cola.
+Brown sugar: also called light brown sugar, adds to the classic caramel color of this cola.
 You can use dark brown sugar if you prefer.
 If you use white sugar your cola will be a lighter color.

-White sugar: adds much needed sweetness to this recipe.
+White sugar: adds much-needed sweetness to this recipe.
 If you prefer your cola less sweet you could add less sugar.

-Oranges: this recipe uses the zest from two oranges, and the juice from one orange.
+Oranges: This recipe uses the zest from two oranges, and the juice from one orange.
 The zest contains orange oils and adds flavor and some bitter notes.

-Lemons: this recipe uses the zest from one lemon and the juice from half a lemon.
+Lemons: This recipe uses the zest from one lemon and the juice from half a lemon.
 As with orange, the zest contains lemon oils that add flavor and bitter notes.

 Limes: this recipe uses the zest from one lime and the juice from half a lime.

 Cinnamon: this recipe uses ground cinnamon to add characteristic cola flavor to this recipe.
 You could try using whole cinnamon sticks but it